gnadare/gnadare.github.io/content/event/razmadze 2024 Feb/index.md

   postcode: '0193'
   country: Georgia

 summary: We will discuss a universal homological invariant for the KK-category of equivariant C*-algebras with the action of a finite group.
+Depending on the audience, talk might be held in Georgian.
 abstract: 'We will discuss a universal homological invariant for equivariant KK-category of equivariant C*-algebras with the action of a finite group.'

 # Talk start and end times.